latextemplates/generator-latex-template/README.md

 4. Have LNCS generated completely.
 5. Have [uni-stuttgart-dissertation-template](https://github.com/latextemplates/uni-stuttgart-dissertation-template) generated automatically.

-In the long run, the contens of the `paper.tex` (and similar) files in repositories of the [latextemplates](https://latextemplates.github.io/) organization should be generated automatically.
+In the long run, the contents of the `paper.tex` (and similar) files in repositories of the [latextemplates](https://latextemplates.github.io/) organization should be generated automatically.

 ## Development hints